I’m going to let you in on a secret:

 It was time to do an SEO audit to find out.

-After doing thorough research and applying the right changes, the number of keywords increased to an all-time high:
+After doing thorough website SEO research both manually and with site audit tools, and applying the right changes, the number of keyword rankings search volume increased to an all-time high:

-In the rest of this post I’m going to show you:
+In the rest of this blog post I’m going to show you:

-- Exactly how I performed my SEO audit
+- Exactly how I performed my website SEO audit

 - How you can do all of this for yourself